arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 \sigma \approx s = \sqrt{\sum_{i=1}^{n} \frac{(x_i - \mean{x})^2}{n - 1}}
 $$

-This method corrects the bias in the estimation of the population variance.
+Using the *sample standard deviation* (s) corrects the bias in the estimation of the population variance.
 It also partially corrects the bias in the estimation of the population standard deviation.
 However, the correction often increases the mean squared error in these estimations.

+[This short video](https://www.youtube.com/watch?v=1HmiArFN-EI) tries to bring a bit more intuition on why to use $(n - 1)$ instead of $(n)$.

 ### Standard Error of the Mean (SEM)